juanburgos/100-days-of-code/log.md

 ### Day31  #100DaysOfCode

-Learned about adding event listeners and higher order functions in JavaScript.
+learnt about adding event listeners and higher order functions in JavaScript.
 Practiced passing functions as arguments using simple calculator functions in the console. 🤯 #BeerTime

 ### Day32  #100DaysOfCode

-Learned about #JavaScript Objects and Constructor Functions.
+learnt about #JavaScript Objects and Constructor Functions.
 Gave it some practice in the console by creating a couple of slaves for me virtual home. Ñaca ñacaaaa!

 ### Day33  #100DaysOfCode

-Learned about how to use Switch Statements to control multiple elements in a page.
+learnt about how to use Switch Statements to control multiple elements in a page.
 Nice!

 ### Day34  #100DaysOfCode